openownership/openownership.beta/_visualisation/core/focus-distance.md

 ## Distance

-**Diagrams have a Distance, which, unless you decide otherwise, is unlimited.** All Chains in the diagram are cut short at a length equal to the Distance.
+**Diagrams have a Distance, which, unless you decide and note otherwise, is unlimited.** All Chains in the diagram are cut short at a length equal to the Distance.

 In backwards diagrams, this allows you to focus on: